leniquenoralez/computer-science-self-study-plan/README.md

 ## Study Supplements

-List of blog posts, YouTube videos and online course that I’ll be using to help better achieve my goal.
+List of blog posts, YouTube videos and online course that I’ll be using to improve my study.

 ### Improve My Learning
 - [Feynman Technique(Blog)](https://collegeinfogeek.com/feynman-technique/)